kosign64/AStar/README.md

 # Path planning algorithm tester

-The programm visualizes Dijkstra and A* path planning algorithms on laboratory map.
+The program visualizes Dijkstra and A* path planning algorithms on laboratory map.

 ### Dependencies
 [Qt] - C++ Framework